HemangParmar17/GNN-based-Object-Detection-and-Tracking-for-Visual-Perception/README.md

     ```
     bash scripts/setup/download_models.sh
     ```
+You can configure training and evaluation experiments by modifying the options in `configs/config.yaml`.
+As for preprocessing, all available options can be found in `configs/preprocessing_cfg.yaml`.

  ## Running Experiments
-For all the configuration for pre-processing, training and testing experiments, modify in configs/tracking_cfg.yaml.

 For every training/evaluation experiment you can specify a run_id string.
 This, together with the execution date will be used to create an identifier for the experiment being run.
 A folder named after this identifier, containing